gcc-mirror/gcc/gcc/config/picochip/picochip.md

    ; Internal TSTPORT instruction, used to generate a single TSTPORT ; instruction for use in the testport branch split.
    (UNSPEC_INTERNAL_TESTPORT        19)

-   ; instruction for use in the profile based optimizations.
-   (UNSPEC_INTERNAL_PROFILE        20)
   ]
 )